netdata/go.d.plugin/modules/traefik/testdata/README.md

 ### Entrypoint

-- Processed HTTP requests, partitioned by code class
+- Processed HTTP requests, partitioned by code class in `requests/s`
-- Average HTTP request processing time, partitioned by code class
+- Average HTTP request processing time, partitioned by code class in `milliseconds`
-- Open connections, partitioned by method
+- Open connections, partitioned by method in `connections`

 ## Configuration